kojq/ASUS-Linux-Script/README.md

 ## Usage

-This script is in the pre-alpha stage.
+This script is in the beta stage.

 1. Keep your system up to date